dmfs/uri-toolkit/README.md

 `UriEncoded` provides methods to decode the value into a plain `CharSequence` and to return a normalized version (which decodes encoded characters from the unreserved range and converts percent encoded char sequences to upper case).

+The two most important `UriEncoded` implementations of this library are `Encoded`, which automatically encodes all reserved characters and `Precoded` which adapts a `CharSequence` which is already encoded to `UriEncoded`.

 ## Single responsibility

 Most classes in this library are designed to have a single responsibility.
 That means most classed don't even implement `toString()` and leave the conversion